Easy Mexican rice flavoured with chipotle. A delicious side dish that goes well with any Mexican meal. Suitable for vegetarians and vegans.

 Chipotle is a simply a jalapeño chilli that has been smoked.
 Chipotle is common in Mexican cookery.
 I absolutely love the flavour.
 I find that it adds the most gorgeous taste to everything I’ve made with it without being overly spicy.

-How to make Mexican-style chipotle rice
+How to make Mexican rice

 Mexican-style chipotle rice